madratman/rep/rep-I000_.rst

 Abstract
 ========

 This REP proposes (a draft procedure) to combine Descartes(semi-constrained) and MoveIt!(free-space) path planning libraries in a ROS package.
 It is relevant for users who require a motion plan for a combination of both kinds of trajectory segments.
 This will be adapted in the future if the proposed Descartes ROS msg API is modified.
+The project is code-named Hamilton and the repository is available [here](https://github.com/ros-industrial-consortium/hamilton).

 Motivation
 ==========